 If you want to allow your pet some freedom to roam around your house on occasion, it's also important to note that unneutered males will mark their territory with urine.

 Exercise is essential for these energetic little animals.
-Allowing your fennec space to play in your home will be key to keeping an fennec as an indoor pet.
+Allowing your fennec space to play in your home will be key to keeping a fennec as an indoor pet.
 Indoor play can be high spirited and can result in broken items.
 Be sure to put away anything breakable that your fennec can reach.
 Given time and patience, fennecs can be trained to walk outdoors on leash.

 In warmer climates, a large outdoor enclosure can be an ideal way to both house your fennec and provide room for exercise.
 An outdoor enclosure should include plenty of room to run and play as well as logs to climb and places to hide.
 If you have a well-fenced backyard (5 - 6 feet high with no gap at the bottom) you could allow your fennec to run freely with vigilant supervision.

-- Note: If you allow your fennec out in the backyard keep in mind they they are capable of digging very deep holes and can easily tunnel out of your yard within a very brief period of time.
+- Note: If you allow your fennec out in the backyard keep in mind they are capable of digging very deep holes and can easily tunnel out of your yard within a very brief period of time.
 Fennecs are also agile climbers and capable of a quick escape over the top of most fences.
 Keeping your fennec on a harness and leash outdoors may be the best way to prevent escape.

 Vocalizations - Sounds of the Fennec Fox